CIRALabs/SHG-Notes/bootstrap-turris.md

     ada93787e52948ca3b4dd1c2291e7e850811662ed747af7cdd646cf2d17c5017  omnia-medkit-4.0.tar.gz

 2. Boot system, preferably with a serial console.
+The eth2 will be the uplink, plug it in.

-   If no serial console, then go through normal Turris setup, set up the LUA root password, and then enable ssh, and login as root.
+   {If no serial console, then go through normal Turris setup, set up the
+    LUA root password, and then enable ssh, and login as root.}

+   vi /etc/config/system   <- edit hostname.
+   reboot                  <- set hostname before running ssh-keygen.

 3. Some parts of the system are still based upon an rsync of an LXD container.
 This requires an ssh key to be populated to shg@shg.sandelman.ca in order to